wavefrontHQ/docs/pages/doc/integrations_tas_howto.md

 ## Overview

 Tanzu Observability by Wavefront (Wavefront) is a cloud-hosted service for full-featured observability.
-After you've set up Tanzu Application Service to send data to Wavefront, you can take advantage of preconfigured dashboards, customize predefined alerts, and more.
-You can clone and customize the predefined dashboards using the powerful Wavefront Query Language and selecting from many display options.
+When you Tanzu Application Service to send data to the Wavefront proxy, you can take advantage of preconfigured dashboards, customize predefined alerts, and more.

-The VMware Tanzu Observability by Wavefront Nozzle includes the following key features:
-* Send metrics from your VMware Tanzu Application Service for VMs (TAS for VMs) deployment to Wavefront.
-* Bind Wavefront to any app running on VMware Tanzu Application Service for VMs (TAS for VMs).
+### Data Flow

 Here's an overview of the flow of data from the Tanzu Application Service Firehose through the nozzle to the Wavefront service.
+The nozzle consists of these main components:
+- **Healthwatch Exporters**: Exporters are deployed as VMs.
+- **Telegraf**: An open source, lightweight server process for collecting, processing, and aggregating metrics.
+- [**Wavefront Proxy**](proxies.html): Ingests metrics and forwards them to the Wavefront service in a secure, fast, and reliable manner

+Here's the data pipeline:
+1. The Healthwatch Exporter VMs stream metrics from the TAS Firehose.
+The tile creates a VM for each Healthwatch exporter a VM for Telegraf and a VM for the Wavefront Proxy.
+2. Telegraf scrapes the VMs at a predefined interval, and converts them to [Wavefront data format](wavefront_data_format.html).RK>>TRUE??
+It's not proxy preprocessor rule(s)
+3. The metrics are then sent to the Wavefront Proxy.
+RK>>Telegraf sends them?
+4. The proxy send the metrics to the Wavefront service.

 ![TAS Firehose to Exporters like pas-sli-exporter, to Telegraf agent, to Wavefront proxy, to Wavefront service](images/tas-to.png)

+### Tanzu Observability by Wavefront Features

+Tanzu Observability by Wavefront includes an integration for Tanzu Application Service(TAS).
+The integration supports a set of predefined dashboards that a fairly similar to the existing Healthwatch dashboards for TAS. * Clone any dashboard to customize it by adding charts that use the powerful [Wavefront Query Language](query_language_quickstart.html).
+* Customize the dashboard and chart appearance.
+* [Add alerts](alerts_manage.html) -- or [examine alerts](alerts.html) already included in the integration.

 ## Requirements